 Problems with transcripts are the number one cause of processing delays and missed application deadlines.

 Transcripts must be sent directly from the registrar’s office.
-A transcript will be rejected and possibly returned by AMCAS under any of the following conditions:
+A transcript will be rejected and cannot be used for processing by the AMCAS program under any of the following conditions:

 - The official transcript was received directly from the student.